Vincent-the-gamer/nitro-starter/README.md

 Nitro: [https://nitro.unjs.io/](https://nitro.unjs.io/)

 # Features
-- eslint: auto beautify and fix TypeScript codes, powered by [@antfu/eslint-config](https://github.com/antfu/eslint-config)
+- ESLint: Auto beautify and fix TypeScript codes, powered by [@antfu/eslint-config](https://github.com/antfu/eslint-config)
-- taze: rolling update dependencies.
+- Taze: Rolling update dependencies.
-- tslog: log request method and path on every request(can be further extended).
+- tslog: Log request method and path on every request(can be further extended).
+- Built-in static resources server: You can get your public assets directly. **e.g. http://localhost:8080/falanxi.jpg**

 # Usage
 Generate a new repo using this template, or clone to local.